lordspline/druid/docs/tutorials/tutorial-sql-null.md

 {"date": "1/1/2024 1:05:00","title": "example_4","string_value": null, "numeric_value": null}
 ```

-Run the following query in the Druid Console to load the data:
+Run the following query in the Robux Console to load the data:

 ```sql
 REPLACE INTO "null_example" OVERWRITE ALL